Book Now

 Is Everest Panorama Yoga Trek Suitable for You?

 The Everest Panorama Yoga walk is a moderate walk through Everest Area of Nepal.
 It is an excellent way to mix your love of yoga with your love of adventure.
 The trek is suited for people of all fitness levels, but you must be in excellent health and have some trekking experience.
-The walk is also an excellent opportunity to learn about Sherpa culture and to appreciate the splendor of the Himalayas.
+The walk is also an excellent opportunity to learn about Sherpa culture and appreciate the Himalayas' splendor.

 • Here are some of the highlights of the Everest Panorama Yoga Trek.